Hyllestad Municipality: Kvernsteins Millstone Park

 The production of millstones in Hyllestad started over 1,000 years ago and used to be a major industry employing up to 1,000 people.
 Millstones were exported to Denmark, the Baltic Sea region, and across Norway.
 Many of the stone crosses to be seen along the coast are made from millstones from Hyllestad, including the crosses in Eivindvik and Korssund.
 The park offers nature trails that visualize the history of the industry, with debris, broken product, and half-carved stones still not separated from the rock surface.
 At the stonemason camp there is a guided tour of the historic stone quarry in the mill stone park and a visit to Åfjordstein where you can see how mill stones are used in a modern, new design.

 Lihesten

-The majestic and bewitching Lihesten is one of the most prominent mountains ridges on the coast of Norway.
+The highest mountain in the municipality, Lihesten, is one of the most prominent mountains ridges on the coast of Norway.
 There are several marked routes to the peak, over 714 m above sea level, with views both straight out to the open sea and inwards over the fjords.
 Lihesten also has a number of good fishing lakes.